netdata/netdata/src/database/engine/README.md

 Updating the higher **tiers** is automated, and it happens in real-time while data are being collected for **tier 0**.

-When the Netdata Agent starts, during the first data collection of each metric, higher tiers are automatically **backfilled** with data from lower tiers, so that the aggregation they provide will be accurate.
+When the Netdata Agent starts, during the first data collection of each metric, higher tier are automatically **backfilled** with data from lower tiers, so that the aggregation they provide will be accurate.

 Configuring how the number of tiers and the disk space allocated to each tier is how you can